House extensions - how to add the perfect addition to your home

-I have been asked to do a lot of extension features lately, so its obviously something that is on people's minds.
+I have been asked to do a lot of house extension features lately, so its obviously something that is on people's minds.
 It's a great idea if you like the area you live in, but just need more space.
 Or maybe your home doesn't flow well, or you want to improve access to the garden, or create your dream kitchen diner?
-There are so many reasons, and so many different styles, whether you want single or double storey, wraparound, glass box or side return.
-So check out some of the different ideas below on all sorts of houses.
+There are so many reasons, and so many different styles of house extensions, whether you want single or double storey, wraparound, glass box or side return.
+So check out some of the different ideas below on all sorts of homes.
 There is also more comprehensive information in my other features on this subject on livingetc.com here:

 https://www.livingetc.com/ideas/glass-additions https://www.livingetc.com/ideas/small-addition-ideas https://www.livingetc.com/advice/glass-box-extensions